yuanmeng128/Ivy-YuanMeng-TSWD-portfolio/critique-by-design.md

 Source: https://spots.com/pet-adoption-statistics/

-## Step 2: critique the data visualization
+## Step 2: Critique the data visualization

 I use Stephen Few's Data Visualization Effective Profile to critique the data visualization above.
 Below is the detailed analysis: